 In economics, the marginal rate of transformation is a term that is used to describe the cost of one good in terms of another.
 There is, of course, a little more to it than that and the concept here makes some important assumptions.
-Most importantly, we assume that we are considering the rate of transformation at some point on the Production Possibilities Curve (PPC).
+Most importantly, we assume that we are considering the rate of transformation at some point on the:

-The PPC is a separate concept that will be discussed in a separate article, but for now we can regard it simply as the technically efficient production combinations of goods and services.
+The PPC is an important concept that is worth being aware of, so click the link for details.
+As a heads up, we can regard it simply as the technically efficient production combinations of goods and services.
 Now, you might well wonder how this concept is of any use when an entire economy has endless types of goods and services to produce while the model illustrated in the graphs below considers only two alternative goods.

 The two-good model is just a simplification that we use to make a general point.
 If it helps you can consider one good to be something specific, and the other good to represent all other goods.
 The logic is the same and does not change the fundamental points made.

 In the graph below, the dotted lines indicate a specific point on the PPC that relates to a production bundle of x,y.
 If any production bundle were chosen that lies inside, or below, the PPC then it would be possible to increase production of either good without having to reduce output of the other good.
 In this case the marginal rate of transformation is meaningless.

 Similarly, if a production bundle were chosen that lies outside, or above, the PPC then the marginal rate of transformation is again meaningless, because that bundle is impossible to obtain.
 It is only for bundles of goods that lie on the PPC that the economy is producing at full capacity, with an increase in production of one good still possible, but only at the expense of reduced production of the other good.